hamzaqasemtest/first_dev_project/README.md

 This structure represents the hierarchy of the HTML elements used in the project.
 Each section has a specific purpose for whcih improve website in term of readability, accessbility, and SEO.

-The structure consists of three elements
+The structure of body consists of three elements:

 - header: which includes the navbar